 Social media has had a sweeping impact on human interaction, fundamentally changing how we engage with one another.
 The touchpoints of business are no longer contained within brick and mortar, but extend beyond the enterprise through a connected network of your clients, your products, and your workforce.

-Social connects people so they can work together to create value – share ideas, innovate, solve problems.
-In fact, social is becoming the new standard expectation of how employees and customers interact with organizations.
+A social business connects people so they can work together to create value – share ideas, innovate, solve problems.
+In fact, social business is becoming the new standard expectation of how employees and customers interact with organizations.
 A social business will support social engagement within the organization and drive more relevant, engaging customer experiences.

 Social is providing a new human face to data.
 Social data gives you a wealth of insight to improve individual connections and information sharing, to create opportunities for collaboration and innovation, and to see trends earlier.
 Whether social interactions are occurring inside or outside of your organization, you have a new natural resource in social data that can be mined for competitive advantage.